Welcome to St Giles Catholic Church, Cheadle

 St Giles Receives an £80,000 grant

-Work to address urgent repairs to guttering and issues with the belfry at St Giles is now complete..
+In 2017 work to address urgent repairs to guttering and issues with the belfry at St Giles was carried out.
 It is now difficult to miss the fine cast iron rail which runs the length of the church roof, and has been returned to its original colour.

-The Parish received grant funding towards the total cost.
-The major contribution being part of a wider funding package of £22.9million to 401 historic places of worship across the UK.
-The fund was launched by the Chancellor in his Autumn Statement in December 2014 and the funding package has now seen a total of 903 places of worship across the UK receive a share of £55million.'
+The work was funded by a grant received from the Listed Places of Worship Roof Repairs Fund.
+This was part of a wider funding package of £22.9 million to 401 historic places of worship across the UK.
+The fund was launched by the Chancellor in his Autumn Statement in December 2014 and the funding package has now seen a total of 903 places of worship across the UK receive a share of £55 million.